donmccaughey/donm_cc/site-src/resume/Resume_of_Don_McCaughey.md

 2023 to present
 Digital Services Expert

-I'm working with the United States Digital Service to help agencies across the federal government build and improve their software systems in order to deliver a better government experience to millions of people.
+At USDS I'm helping agencies across the federal government build and improve their software systems, delivering a better government experience to millions of people.

 ### Cruise